 AT&T is a corporation with a reach so large and a legacy so long, the company needs no introduction.
 In last year’s redesign, AT&T updated its logo with a flat design and the brand’s blue as the single color.
 The 3D elements of the globe were removed to bring the logo up to date with the current popular trend of flat design.

-When updating your logo it’s important to take into consideration all of the previous iterations of your company’s logo.
+According to a logo maker like GraphicSprings, when updating your logo it’s important to take into consideration all of the previous iterations of your company’s logo.
 Your brand has established value over the years of its existence so you want to be sure not to throw the baby out with the bathwater.
 The key to a successful redesign is choosing a fresh take on the visual identity of the brand that also maintains your hard-earned brand equity.

 Any new logo for an existing brand should feel like a natural evolution, as it does with AT&T’s updated globe.
 You may notice they even dropped the AT&T letterform in the newest update.
 The globe icon has become so recognizable they no longer need to spell out the corporation’s name.
 This is the power of an effective brand logo.